Updated November 6, 2020

 - Administering oral and injectable medications to geese: You must be shown how to safely administer a pill and oral suspension to a goose without causing them undue stress, accidentally choking them, or causing them to aspirate.
 While oral medications are often preferred, there are instances when an injection is necessary (or in some cases safer than administering a large volume of a liquid medication), so you must learn how to administer properly.

-- Dropper/ syringe feeding and gastric intubation for geese: If a goose is in too much pain to peck at food (such as a recently rescued industry bird who has been debeaked), you will need to learn how to feed them using a dropper.
+- Dropper/ syringe feeding and gastric the introduction of a tube into a hollow organ (such as the esophagus or trachea) for geese: If a goose is in too much pain to peck at food (such as a recently rescued industry bird who has been debeaked), you will need to learn how to feed them using a dropper.
 There is a very specific way to place the liquid in their mouth and hold their head.
 Failing to learn the right technique could cause aspiration and death.
 In situations where a goose will not, or cannot, eat on their own and syringe feeding is not appropriate, the goose will need to be fed with a feeding tube.
 Gastric intubation absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.

 - Administering subcutaneous fluids: A goose who does not feel well may become dehydrated which can be quite dangerous.
 You must be shown how to safely administer subcutaneous fluids to a goose so that you are able to maintain proper hydration in a goose who will not drink on their own.